Communities

 This doesn't really answer the question.

-Kevin M. Mansour‭ wrote about 3 years ago
+Kevin M. Mansour‭ wrote over 3 years ago

 While you answer is useful, but it doesn't actually solve the problem, The OP want to find a solution for their existing Software (which is Windows 10 Pro), answers shouldn't recommend to install other software.